rangle/angular-training-slides/slides/src/content/translation.md

 }
 ```

-- Translations can be accessed using the dot notation: `HOME.TITLE`
+- Translations can be accessed using dot notation: `HOME.TITLE`

 ---